 Greek Yogurt Takes on Texas and New Mexico

-Greek yogurt has achieved superfood status, and the New Mexico Academy of Nutrition and Dietetics (NMAND) meeting held in Santa Fe was the first to get the inside scoop on April 25, 2016, followed closely by the Texas Academy of Nutrition and Dietetics in an April 28 meeting.
+Greek yogurt is gaining huge popularity for its high protein content and cooking versatility, and the New Mexico Academy of Nutrition and Dietetics (NMAND) meeting held in Santa Fe was the first to get the inside scoop on April 25, 2016, followed closely by the Texas Academy of Nutrition and Dietetics in an April 28 meeting.